Skip to main content

 OnxPompano Beach30

-Leading the list was RGNext at its Cape Canaveral facility, reporting 255 affected workers.
+The largest notice was filed by RGNext at its Cape Canaveral facility, reporting 255 affected workers.
 RGNext followed with 228 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Florida's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Florida's labor market, with activity diverging between monthly and annual comparisons.
 The Education sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Florida.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Florida WARN notices, browse layoffs by state, or download the full dataset.